skull image of temporal bone rotating

 • Posterior to the fossa is the external auditory meatus (ear canal).

-• Temporal bones have three processes:
+• Temporal bones have three processes for muscle attachment:

 1. Zygomatic process